-Now he was alone in the house, locked from outside.
-He couldn't do anything else or rest in a room and watch television as all the other rooms were locked up too.
+He was left alone in the house, locked from outside.
+He couldn't do anything else but rest in a room and watch television, as all the other rooms were locked up too.
 There was only the kitchen, the dining room and the rooftop where he was allowed to go.

-Alone in that big house, Phatik was washing the dishes in the kitchen thinking of unicorns and pegasus.
-He was making his own stories in his mind where he could be free and wander around anywhere with white bright wings.
+Alone in that big house, Phatik was washing the dishes in the kitchen, dreaming of unicorns and pegasus.
+He was making his own stories in his little mind where he could be free and wander around anywhere with his white gauzy wings.

-After finishing some chores, he went to the terrace.
-There he sat in a corner with folded legs and his head raised up, gazing at the sky.
-He saw the white summer moon.
+After finishing few chores, he went up to the terrace.
+He sat in a corner with folded legs and his head raised up, gazing at the sky.
+His eyes enlarged as he saw the white summer moon.
 How brilliantly it was shining!
-He could imagine in it's light, the flying pegasus with himself riding on his back.
+He could imagine in it's light, the flying white pegasus, with himself riding on his back.

-He was in his own world.
-Stars and clouds filled the air.
-Angels above and mermaids in water were looking spectacular.
-Every other soul there was wearing something white with a tiara on their heads.
+He entered his own magical world.
+Stars and scattering clouds filled the air.
+Angels above and mermaids in water, were looking spectacular.
+Every other soul there, was wearing white robe with a tiara on their heads, like the angels.

-Suddenly he saw a dying dove beside the lake.
+Suddenly, there appeared a dying dove beside a lake.
 His imaginary lake!
-The dove was deeply wounded and was about to leave the world.
-He was the only one who could save the bird.
-If he would save the bird, everyone would praise him and love him.
-No one will dare to leave him alone and made him do the household chores.
-These thoughts urged him to quickly find a way for becoming the dove's savior.
+The dove was deeply wounded and was soon to leave the world.
+Phatik was the only one who could save him from dying.
+He thought, if he would save the bird, everyone would praise him and would love him.
+No one will ever leave him lonely and made him do the household chores.
+These thoughts urged him to quickly find a way and to become the dove's savior.

-He searched for a leaf and washed dove's wounds.
-He lifted the bird in his hand and ran to take him to a safe place where he could find some help.
-He was running and running in his full speed when a loud noise came from a far distance saying -
+He quickly, searched for a leaf and washed the dove's wounds.
+He lifted the bird on his palm and ran to take him to a safe place where he could find some help.
+He was running and running faster, in his maximum speed when a loud noise came from a far distance saying -

-"Come down below son.
-We are all so tired now.
-Could you please help me to cook the dinner for today. "
+"Come down, son.
+We are back and are fully exhausted.
+Could you please prepare the dinner for us?"

-His beautiful dream had shattered.
-He returned back to his normal routine, wearing an apron, ready to cook the dinner.
-All what he had imagined, sitting under the white summer moon had now all vanished away.
+Phatik nodded in agreement, with a disappointed look over his face.
+His beautiful dream had all shattered.
+He came back to his normal routine, wearing an apron, ready to cook the dinner.
+All what he had imagined, sitting under the white summer moon, vanished away.

 Word Count: 429